QuTech-Delft/qtt/docs/measurements.rst

 Live plotting
 -------------

-Live plotting is done using a `qcodes.QtPlot` window.
+Live plotting is done using a :code:`qcodes.QtPlot` window.
 The window can be setup with

 .. autosummary::
     qtt.tools.setupMeasurementWindows